jrobs87/liri-node-app/Instructions/homework_instructions.md

 * If someone wanted to clone your app from github and run it themselves, they would need to supply their own `.env` file for it to work.

-5. Make a file called `random.txt`.
+5. // DONE // Make a file called `random.txt`.

    * Inside of `random.txt` put the following in with no extra characters or white space:

      * spotify-this-song,"I Want it That Way"

-6. Make a JavaScript file named `liri.js`.
+6. // DONE // Make a JavaScript file named `liri.js`.

-7. At the top of the `liri.js` file, add code to read and set any environment variables with the dotenv package:
+7. // DONE // At the top of the `liri.js` file, add code to read and set any environment variables with the dotenv package:

 ```js
 require("dotenv").config();
 ```

-8. Add the code required to import the `keys.js` file and store it in a variable.
+8. // DONE // Add the code required to import the `keys.js` file and store it in a variable.

 ```js
   var keys = require("./keys.js");